Candonidae

 Candonidae is a family of ostracods, containing around 25% of all known species of freshwater ostracods.
 Around 75% of genera in the family are endemic to a single zoogeographic region.
 It contains more than 500 species, of which more than 300 are endemic to the Palearctic realm.

+Cyclocypridinae are generally good swimmers, but Candoninae is unable to swim.

+Paracypridinae lives in marine and brackish waters, although a few can live in freshwater.

 Taxonomy

 The following genera are recognised in the family Candonidae: